 Applicants must meet the following requirements to be considered for the UTeach Access program.

-Students selected for fall admission will receive notification before the start of the fall semester.
-Stay in touch with us for updates about the next UTeach Access application period. |
+Students selected for admission will receive notification before the start of the fall semester. |

 Program Requirements

-To receive the guarantee of transfer admission to UT Austin, you must complete the items below and satisfy the full terms of your UTeach Access agreement.
-1. Be registered as a full-time student at ACC for two consecutive long semesters prior to transfer admission to UT.
-For Fall 2026 transfer admission to UT Austin, students must be enrolled full time at ACC for Fall 2025 and Spring 2026.
-2. Complete at least 24 degree-applicable transferable semester hours from the recommended course list during the two long semesters prior to transfer to UT, including the UTeach Access section of EDUC 1301.
-Dual credit, Advanced Placement exam credits, “minimester” credit hours, and courses taken the summer will not count toward the 24-hour requirement.
-UTeach Access students must complete all coursework at ACC during the fall and spring semesters of the academic year you are admitted to the UTeach Access program.
-Work with the UTeach Access academic advisor to ensure all your courses are on the approved list.
-Please note that UTeach Access participants must take EDUC 1301.
-You must enroll in the section designated for UTeach Access students (only offered at ACC Rio Grande) and earn a grade of B or better in the course.
-3. Achieve an overall ACC GPA of at least 3.0.
-The grades from all coursework attempted during the two long semesters prior to transfer, including any courses you repeat, will be included in the calculation of your UTeach Access GPA calculation for transfer eligibility.
-All individual grades for transferable UTeach Access courses must be a C or higher, regardless of your cumulative GPA.
-If you receive a D or an F in a course during the fall semester before your transfer, you must retake the course (or take another course in its place) during the spring semester.
-If you retake a course, you can only count it once toward your semester hours.
+To be eligible for coordinated transfer admission to UT Austin, you must complete the items below and satisfy the full terms of your UTeach Access agreement.
+1. Enrollment Be registered as a full-time student at ACC for two consecutive long semesters prior to transfer admission to UT.
+2. Coursework Complete at least 24 degree-applicable transferable semester hours from the recommended course list during the two long semesters prior to transfer to UT, including the UTeach Access section of EDUC 1301.
+Dual credit, Advanced Placement exam credits, minimester credit hours, and summer coursework do not count toward the 24-hour requirement.
+All coursework must be completed at ACC during the fall and spring semesters of the academic year you are admitted to the UTeach Access program.
+Students must enroll in the designated UTeach Access section of EDUC 1301 and earn a grade of B or better.
+Work with the UTeach Access academic advisor to ensure all courses are on the approved list.
+3. GPA Requirements Achieve an overall transfer GPA of at least 3.2.
+All college-level coursework attempted prior to transfer—including dual credit and repeated courses—will be included in the GPA calculation for transfer eligibility.
+All individual grades in transferable UTeach Access courses must be a C or higher.
+If you receive a D or F in a fall semester course, you must retake the course (or an approved substitute) in the spring.
+Repeated courses may only be counted once toward the 24-hour requirement.
 For example, if you earn a D in a four-credit class, you must take at least 28 hours to achieve the required 24 hours of transferable coursework.
-4. Complete at least one calculus course beyond MATH 2412 (precalculus) – specifically, MATH 2413, 2414, or 2415.
-Attain a grade of at least B in at least one calculus course or higher — specifically, MATH 2413, 2414, or 2415.
-Students who enter the program with credit for one or more courses in this sequence must take an additional math class during the academic year prior to transferring to UT to satisfy their math requirement (depending on degree plan; MATH 2305 or 2420).
-Students intending to major in Mathematics are encouraged to take two math courses beyond MATH 2412 over the fall and spring.
-Students required to take precalculus, you must do so in the fall semester of the academic year you apply for admission into UTeach Access and earn a grade of B or higher.
-Your grade in precalculus will factor into your ACC GPA, but the course does not count toward your 24 hours of required coursework.
-If you take precalculus, you must take an additional course to meet the 24-credit-hour requirement.
-Additionally, you must take a mathematics course in the spring semester to fulfill your mathematics requirement.
-4. Achieve grades of at least B in two consecutive upper-level science courses, dependent on major and previous completed courses.
+4. Mathematics Requirements Complete at least one calculus course beyond MATH 2412 (Precalculus)—specifically MATH 2413, 2414, or 2415—and earn a grade of B or higher.
+Students entering with credit for one or more of these courses must take an additional approved mathematics course during the academic year prior to transfer (depending on degree plan; e.g., MATH 2305 or 2420).
+Students intending to major in Mathematics are encouraged to take two math courses beyond MATH 2412.
+Students who need to take precalculus must do so in the fall semester of their UTeach Access year and earn a grade of B or higher.
+This course does not count toward the 24-hour requirement and must be supplemented with an additional course.
+A mathematics course must also be taken in the spring semester.
+5. Science Requirement Achieve grades of at least B in two consecutive upper-level science courses appropriate for your intended major and prior coursework.
 Approved upper-level science courses include: BIOL 1406, 1407; CHEM 1311 (+1111), 1312 (+1112); PHYS 1401, 1402 or PHYS 2425, 2426.
-Specific course requirements by major are noted on the approved academic years.
-Courses for the 2024-2025 academic year can be found on the UTeach Access ACC Curriculum AY2425 handout.
-5. Submit a letter of recommendation and program criteria verification forms to UTeach Access.
-You must submit one or more letter of recommendation from one ACC STEM instructor in your field of study.
-Program criteria verification forms will be provided by the EDUC 1301 instructor and an ACC academic advisor.
-This form verifies the student has met with them, understands the transfer process, and has reviewed the official UT degree plans for their major with the teaching option.
-6. Submit a completed transfer application to UT by the transfer application deadline.
-The transfer application deadline Fall is March 1.
-Students must select one of the following Natural Sciences majors as their first choice: Biology, Chemistry, Mathematics, or Physics (teaching option; see list of eligible degree program).
-7. Submit your final official transcript by June 1.
+Specific course requirements by major are outlined in the approved UTeach Access curriculum materials.
+6. Recommendations and Verification Submit at least one letter of recommendation from an ACC STEM instructor in your field of study, along with required program verification forms.
+Verification forms are provided by the EDUC 1301 instructor and an ACC academic advisor and confirm that you have met with them, understand the transfer process, and have reviewed the UT degree plans for your intended major with the teaching option.
+7. Transfer Application Submit a completed transfer application to UT by the March 1 transfer application deadline.
+Students must select one of the following College of Natural Sciences majors as their first choice: Biology, Chemistry, Mathematics, or Physics (teaching option; see list of eligible degree program).
+8. Final Transcripts Submit your final official transcript by June 1.
 Your transcript must include final grades from all coursework completed at ACC.
-It must arrive by June 1 or the following Monday if June 1 falls on a weekend.
+It must be received by June 1 or the following Monday if June 1 falls on a weekend.
 Information on submitting transcripts to UT is available on the UT Office of Admission’s Transcript Info webpage. |

 Admission Steps

-Admission to the UTeach Access program is competitive and spaces are filled on a rolling basis.
-Once all available spaces for the year are filled, the application portal will close. |
+Admission to the UTeach Access program is competitive, and spaces are filled on a rolling basis.
+To be considered, you must submit your application before all spots are filled.
+Once the program is full, we are unable to review additional applications, even if submitted by the deadline. |

 Is UTeach Access Right for Me?